Preflight Request Optimization & Caching Strategies

 Cache Duration Tuning & Max-Age Configuration

-Browser Hard Cap Limit Default Fallback
+Browser Hard Cap Limit Default When Absent

 For detailed implementation patterns regarding browser-specific TTL caps and spec-aligned invalidation workflows, review Cache Duration Tuning & Max-Age.
 Align server directives with the lowest common denominator across your target browser matrix to guarantee predictable caching behavior.